pypeit/PypeIt/doc/calibrations/slit_tracing.rst

 ``edge_thresh`` or ``minimum_slit_length`` keywords of
 :ref:`edgetracepar`.

 ..
-WHAT IF THE "detector" is a mosaic?
-Does it need to be the tuple of the
+TODO: WHAT IF THE "detector" is a mosaic?
+Does it need to be the tuple of
-.. detectors in the mosaic, or the mosaic number?
+.. the detectors in the mosaic, or the mosaic number?

 Otherwise, the code may be instructed to add slits at user-input locations.
 The syntax is a list of lists, with